Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 Pintuyan is not the only place in the Philippines where you can swim with whale sharks.
 Some 220 km away, on the island of Cebu, the village of Tan-Awan in the municipality of Oslob is the most famous site.
 And the most controversial.

-If you are asked to go, refuse.
-You will understand why...
+If you're asked to go, say no. You'll understand why...

 In Oslob, while whale sharks are no longer fished and slaughtered as in the past, they are now fed.
-This is called the feeding in English, "feeding".
-Thus baited, many of these sharks stop migrating and stay on site all year long.
+This is called the feeding .
+Thus baited, many of these sharks stop migrating and remain year-round on the spot.

-Accustomed to associate the presence of boats and food, they do not hesitate to approach any boat very closely.
-Some of them get nicked by the propellers.
-As for flippers and contact with humans splashing in the water, they are almost systematic.
+Accustomed to associating the presence of boats with food, they no longer hesitate to approach any boat at close quarters.
+Some get nicked by the propellers.
+As for fin strokes and contact with humans splashing in the water, they are almost systematic.
 A study published in October 2020 by researchers at the LaMaVe Institute has established that 95 % of Oslob whale sharks showed scars attributable to tourism.

 Since 2012, whale sharks in Oslob have been the subject of a crazy tourist exploitation.
 At the end of 2011, images of fishermen, having fun throwing handfuls of shrimp to the sharks to attract them and amuse the few tourists at the time, spread through the media and social networks...
 And the crowds soon arrived, as the island of Cebu has an international airport, easy access to the archipelago and well connected to the capital Manila.